hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/MigratingToV2.md

 let value = try await eventLoopBasedFunction().get()
 ```

-If you need to provide an `EventLoopGroup`, use either the one you provided to `HBApplication.init` or `MultiThreadedEventLoopGroup.singleton`.
+If you need to provide an `EventLoopGroup`, use either the one you provided to `Application.init` or `MultiThreadedEventLoopGroup.singleton`.
 And when you need an `EventLoop` use `EventLoopGroup.any`.

 ```swift
 let service = MyService(eventLoopGroup: MultiThreadedEventLoopGroup.singleton)